krogozinski/pymodbus/doc/source/simulator.rst

 - check the result with another simple REST API command,
 - test your client app in a true end-to-end fashion.

+Custom actions allow users to attach their own functions to the simulator

+- execute a user-provided function when a request to a specific register address is received,
+- perform a different action depending on the request function code.

 .. toctree::
    :maxdepth: 4
    :hidden: